worldhqinc/generator-whq/README.md

 Here, we are looking in all PHP and JavaScript files.
 You may need to look elsewhere.
 You may also want to add a `node_module` to this list.

-It is important to note that the plugin will not remove any classes that don't exist in your markup.
+It is important to note that the plugin will remove any classes that don't exist in your markup.
 So any classes added through JavaScript (including classes coming from external libraries or other sources), will be removed.
 In order to prevent this, you can whitelist certain patterns:

 ```
 new PurifyCSSPlugin({